c9/docs.c9.io/src/running_and_debugging/common_errors.md

 # Common errors

 Sometimes you run into issues when you run your project.
-Here you will find the most common issues and how to solve them.Debugging running apps
+Here you will find the most common issues and how to solve them.

 ## Address in use or similar